 Arthroscopic, or minimally invasive shoulder surgery, can help get you back to the level of activity that you are accustomed.
-Dr. Rogerson, Dr. Rawal and their team explain all of the different treatment options and make knowledgeable recommendations for your particular case.
+Dr. Rawal and his team explain all of the different treatment options and make knowledgeable recommendations for your particular case.

 What is Shoulder Arthroscopy?

 In the late 1970s and early 1980s, arthroscopic surgery became popular, especially in the sports world, as fiber-optic technology enabled surgeons to see inside the body using a small telescope, called an “arthroscope,” which projects an image to a television monitor.
 Thanks to ongoing improvements made by technology, arthroscopic surgery is now accessible to more people than just professional athletes.
 In fact, active patients all over the world have experienced the benefits of minimally invasive surgical procedures.
 Through an incision the width of a straw tip, the surgeon is able to insert an arthroscope that allows him to inspect your joint and locate the source of your pain.
 The arthroscope can also help identify tears or other damage that may have been missed by an X-ray or MRI.
 The surgeon will then make one or more small incisions to accommodate the instruments used to repair the shoulder.
 These instruments can shave, trim, cut, stitch, or smooth the damaged areas.
 Arthroscopic shoulder surgery is often performed in an outpatient surgery center, which means no overnight hospital stay is required.
 You report to Stoughton Hospital in the morning, undergo the procedure, and following a recovery period under the care of medical professionals, return home later in the day.

 Minimally invasive shoulder surgery is considered when all other conservative measures have failed.
 It is a positive measure to regain the active lifestyle that a painful shoulder is preventing.